Bones in the Leg

 There are 4 bones in the leg.
 Adults will end up with only 206 bones, but babies are born with almost 100 more.
 Bones don’t disappear as we grow older.
 Instead, these tiny bones fuse together to form the larger bones of the skeletal system.
 More than half (106 bones) are in your hands and feet.

-Four bones make up the leg:
+The Four bones that make up the leg are:

 The leg bones are the strongest long bones as they support the rest of the body.

 What is the bone on front of leg?